Installation & Configuration¶

 - We recommend not using a VM, but running directly on the hardware.
 Using a VM is possible, but will result in significantly slower compilation and synthesis runs.

-- (optional, only if you want to do FPGA synthesis) Xilinx Vivado 2016.4.
+- (optional, only if you want to do FPGA synthesis) Xilinx Vivado 2016.4 or higher.
 The free WebPack edition is sufficient for most use cases.

 Some external tools, especially EDA tools for synthesis and simulators, might be required that are in some cases proprietary and cost some money.
 Although OpTiMSoC is developed at an university with access to many EDA tools, we aim to always provide tool flows and support for open and free tools.
-But especially when it comes to synthesis such alternatives are even not available.
+But especially when it comes to synthesis such alternatives are not available (yet).

 In OpTiMSoC, we try to use only external dependencies which are known to be stable and readily available.
 Some can be installed as distribution packages, and others can be downloaded as binaries from us.